The Guest Introspection thin agent is installed withVMware Tools ™ on each guest virtual machine.

 - Reboot the VM to finish the uninstallation of the driver.

 - Enable debug logging for the thin agent.
+For more information, see Guest Introspection Logs.
 All debugging information is configured to log to the vmware.log file for that virtual machine.

 - Review the file scans of the thin agent by reviewing the procmon logs.
 For more information, see Troubleshooting vShield Endpoint performance issues with anti-virus software (2094239).